pelmenman/english/02.03/tasks.md

 devices. **F (POP3 doesn't synchronize)**
 5. POP3 is suitable if you check your email from one device. **T**
 6. POP3 saves storage space on the mail server. **T**

+### task 12
+1. In POP3 mail is deleted **from** the server once it is downloaded to a device.
+2. DSL service can be delivered simultaneously **with** wired telephone service over the same telephone line.
+3. Data is transmitted in small chunks called packets so that they can individually take the quickest route **through** the Internet to reach their final destinations
+4. The Internet is a worldwide computer network that transmits a variety **of** data and media across interconnected devices.
+5. An IP address is a series of four numbers separated **by** dots, for example: 192.168.2.10.
+6. TCP/ IP specifies how data is exchanged over the Internet and how it should be broken down **into** packets, transmitted and received at the destination.
+7. Transmission Control Protocol guarantees the delivery of data **over** an acknowledgement.
+8. Different types of fiber-optic cables are used for long distance telecommunication, or for providing a high-speed data connection **between** different parts of a building.
+9. TCP/ IP Protocol Stack is compatible **with** all operating systems and all types of computer hardware.